Fuzio in Compose Desktop

 tasks.withType<JavaExec> {

-// Assign all Java system properties from
+// Assign all Java system properties from the command line

 systemProperties(System.getProperties().mapKeys { it.key as String })